hemberg-lab/MicroExonator/README.md

     . /path/to/miniconda/etc/profile.d/conda.sh

-Where `$HOME` is the directory where you installed Miniconda, which is your home directory by default, but during Miniconda instalation can be set as any directory.
+Where `/path/to/miniconda` is the directory where you installed Miniconda, which is at your home directory by default, but during Miniconda instalation can be set at any directory.

 Finally, create an enviroment to run [snakemake](https://snakemake.readthedocs.io/en/stable/)